 Despite what some business gurus online are screaming at you, you don't have to wing it.
 In fact, I don't think you should.
 I'm a big fan of creating a solid business plan right from the start so you can have a strategy to move forward.
 If you already have one for your side hustle, pull that baby out and do a check-in.
 Are you still working on your plan?
 Are there any changes you want to make moving forward as you embark on your journey as a full time wedding planner?

 If you've never built a business plan, you are not alone.
 I created a guide to writing your business plan outline, and it's still one of the most popular downloads in my freebie shop (that's right – you can shop here for FREE).
-Not only will your business plan (hopefully!) help you cement your vision, it forces you to put pen to paper on what it will really take to make your dream a reality.
+Not only will your business plan (hopefully!) help you cement your vision, but it will force you to put pen to paper on what it will really take to make your dream a reality.
 If you need a little extra nudge – make sure to read this post on what a business plan will reveal in your wedding business.

 As you can tell, this is something I get pretty fired up about because I KNOW it's one of those steps you want to skip.
 But trust me, spend a little extra time on this one, and it won't go to waste.